-From the top of Shortoff Mountain (elevation 2,883 feet), soak in some of the most spectacular views in the North Carolina mountains, with sweeping vistas of Linville Gorge and Lake James.
+From the top of Shortoff Mountain (elevation 2,883 ft.), soak in some of the most spectacular views in the North Carolina mountains, with sweeping vistas of the Linville Gorge and Lake James.
 The Linville Gorge Wilderness Area, also known as the Grand Canyon of the East, is one of the wildest, most rugged gorges in the eastern United States.
 It's outdoor paradise for hikers and backpackers.

-March 28, 2017 Update: Area reopens after a closure for a 5,000 acre wildfire is contained.
+March 28, 2017, Update: Area reopens after a closure for a 5,000-acre wildfire is contained.

 Shortoff Mountain Hike Details

 Since there were two fires on the mountain (2002 and 2007), much of the hike has open vistas with little tree cover.
 Many burned tree trunks tower above green brush and wildflowers.
 Be sure to wear sunscreen and take water!
 This can be a very hot hike in the summer, especially the first mile of climbing the mountain with little shade.
 Start early to avoid the heat.
 Find drinking water, restrooms and a beach at nearby Lake James State Park.
 No facilities here.